Wild South Florida — Naturally Wild!

 Up north, it flies April to November; when it starts to turn cold, the larvae turn into a sort of suspended animation called diapause until temperatures start warming up again in the spring.

-Pearl crescents looks similar to phaon crescent butterflies, Phyciodes phaon, but there are a couple of differences that make it easy to tell the two cousins apart.
-The easist, for our eyes anyway, is the creamy-white line phaons have in the mid-point of the forewings.
+Pearl crescents looks similar to phaon crescent butterflies, Phyciodes phaon, but there are a couple of differences in appearance that separate the two cousins.
+They're not the easiest of tells, but for our eyes anyway, the one that stands out the most is the creamy-white line phaons have in the mid-point of the forewings.
 Two other crescents, the tawny and the northern, also resemble the pearl, but neither is found this far south.

 Pearl crescent adults aren't picky feeders.
 They'll nectar on a wide range of flowers, but especially dog bane, swamp milkweed and Spanish needle.
 Asters serve as host plants for the caterpillars.
 Females will lay a small cluster of green eggs on the undersides of the leaves. the hatched young will feed together within a silk web.